xapple/gefes/README.md

     $ pip install --user gefes

 If this still doesn't work, you might be missing the `pip` program on your system or the correct version of Python (any version `2.7.x`).
-You can get both of these things by using using this little project: https://github.com/yyuu/pyenv
+You can get both of these things by using this little project: https://github.com/yyuu/pyenv
 ~~~

 In the meantime, following this document and typing these commands on your bash prompt should get you started.
 It is designed so you don't need super user privileges at any step.
 If you cannot get a functional installation set up, contact the authors.